 Improved Memory and Mental Health

-As a neuroprotectant, CBD can reverse the neurodegenerative effects of diseases like Huntington’s, Parkinson’s, and Alzheimer’s diseases, which are all most prevalent amongst seniors.
+As a neuroprotectant, CBD oil can reverse the neurodegenerative effects of diseases like Huntington’s, Parkinson’s, and Alzheimer’s diseases, which are all most prevalent amongst seniors.

 CBD can interact with the Endocannabinoid System to boost nerve health and proper functioning of the brain and can also neutralize the harmful effects of free radicals, thereby keeping the nerve and myelin sheath free from deterioration.